JamesBarryMusic/60-Years-of-Billboard-Hot-100/readme.md

 We previously saw that the rise in the median speechiness of songs and the number of expicit songs is closely linked, and the above violin plot shows that the median speechiness of explicit Hot 100 songs is **~0.1** higher than that of non-explicit Hot 100 songs.

 #### More Energy
 The negative relationship between acousticness and energy becomes more interesting when we account for how it has evolved over the years.
-The smaller scatterplots show the acousticness and energy of each Hot 100 song faceted by decade, while the larger scatterplot shows the acousticness and energy of all Hot 100 songs with release year expressed as a color.
+The smaller scatterplots show the acousticness and energy of each Hot 100 song faceted by decade, while the larger scatterplot shows the acousticness and energy of all Hot 100 songs with release year expressed as a color.Another factor to keep in mind is the Spotify classification of the metric "energy" - most times the classification is based on sound intensity meassurements which arguably makes it a flawed analysis.

 <p align='center'><img src="imgs/energy-vs-acousticness-over-time.png" width='800px'></p>